MarceloNoguera/MarceloNoguera/README.md

 </a>
 <p>
 Nice to meet you.
 My name is Marcelo.
 I am a student of Systems engineering.
-Computer programming :computer: and ethical hacking :skull: is one of my biggest hobbies.
+Computer programming :computer: and ethical hacking :skull: are my biggest hobbies.
 Currently I am very interested in Cybersecurity.My dream is to become a computer security professional and work in this beautiful and extensive area of technology.
 :technologist: